stablekernel/aqueduct/_posts/2016-06-20-writing-tests.md

 One of the core principles of `aqueduct` is efficient testing.
 While opening up your browser and typing in a URL can verify the code you just wrote succeeds, it's not a very reliable way of testing software.
 We'll also run into some dead-ends when we test HTTP requests that use an HTTP method other than GET.
 Therefore, there are some helpful utilities for writing tests built into `aqueduct`.

+(As a note, testing Dart in Atom is not well supported - yet.
+Once you get past this tutorial, it is highly recommended you download IntelliJ IDEA Community Edition for better test support.
+Most importantly, `aqueduct`'s style of testing requires that test files are not run in parallel - and Atom only runs them in parallel.)

 In general, testing in Dart is simple: you write a `main` function and use the `test` function register a test.
 Each test is a closure that runs some code and has expectations.
 For example, this code would test that 1 + 1 = 2:

 ```dart